Araon/Not-a-Tinderbot/README.md

 If any of your answers to the above questions are yes

-Then this the best script for you \n
+Then this the best script for you /n
 Login to Tinder and give this bot a try and let your destinty and a bit of computer generated randomness find your next side quest